SIMRAN88/html-integrations/demos/html5/ckeditor4/README.KB-5603.md

 // TODO

-CKEditor is a proven, enterprise-grade WYSIWYG HTML editor with wide browser compatibility, including legacy browsers..
+**CKEditor4** is a proven, enterprise-grade WYSIWYG HTML editor with wide browser compatibility, including legacy browsers.

+The **Enhanced Image** is an optional plugin, introduced in CKEditor 4.3, that supports inserting images into the editor, and subsitutes the default 'image' plugin.

-**MathType Web** is a WYSIWYG formula editor (equation editor), with classical and handwriting input modes.
-It's availables as JavaScript plugin for a collection of third party HTML editors like CKEditor, TinyMCE, Froala and others.
+**MathType Web** is a WYSIWYG mathematical formula editor (equation editor), with classical and handwriting input modes.
+It's available as a plugin for a HTML editors like CKEditor, TinyMCE, Froala and others.

 ## 3. Context

 // TODO

-## 4. Current situation
+## 4. Compatibility issues with default installation

+We've prepared [an online demo on jsfiddle.net](https://jsfiddle.net/dcanet/a0qo34dg/30/show) of **a default installation** of CKEditor4 using MathType Web, Enhanced Image and Justify plugins.

-// TODO
+// TODO: issues

 ## 5. Mitigate bugs using API integration

+We've prepared [an online demo on jsfiddle.net](https://jsfiddle.net/dcanet/8eodhus9/31/show) of **a custom installation** of CKEditor4 using MathType Web, Enhanced Image and Justify plugins.
+It takes advantadge of the CKEDITOR API to mitigate some of the incompatibility issues detected between these plugins.

-// TODO
+// TODO: other issues

 ## 6. Bug detection